jonelo/jonelo/README.md

 ## Projects

-I am pleased to share the source code for my FOSS projects with you here on GitHub.
+I am pleased to share the source code for my FLOSS projects with you here on GitHub.

 If you like one of the projects below, give it a GitHub star.
-I am also happy to read your bug reports, and feature requests.
+I am also happy to read your bug reports and feature requests.

 ### NumericalChameleon